Damián Andermatten

 Damíán Rogelio Andermatten (born 21 September 1979) is an Argentine former footballer who is last known to have played as a midfielder for Club Sanjustino.

 Career

 In 2000, Andermatten trialed for Dutch top flight side Groningen.
-After that, he played for CLB Hà Nội in Vietnam.
+After that, he played for LG Hanoi ACB in Vietnam.

 In 2005, he signed for Argentine second division club Ben Hur, where he made 12 league appearances and scored 0 goals.

 In 2008, Andermatten signed for 9 de Julio de Rafaela in the Argentine third division after playing for Indonesian team Persibom.

 Before the 2010 season, he signed for Gimnasia de Concepción del Uruguay in the Argentine third division before returning to 9 de Julio de Rafaela.